 The goal of the ASC standards is to provide a means to measurably improve the environmental and social performance of aquaculture operations.
 Each farm standard undergoes periodic review every three to five years to ensure their continued effectiveness.
-During the most recent review period, it was determined that improvements would be made to the standards for salmon (Smolt [Section 8], PTI [Appendix 7]), pangasius, freshwater trout and shrimp.
+During the most recent review period, it was determined that improvements would be made to the standards for salmon (See the Smolt [Section 8] & PTI [Appendix 7 revisions of July 2019]), pangasius, freshwater trout and shrimp.
 It is not intended that these will constitute full reviews of the standard, rather a focused review on areas where the effectiveness of a particular standard is not as anticipated during the Aquaculture Dialogues or will not deliver on the intent as set out in ASC’s Theory of Change.

 Update – December 2019:

 ASC is currently looking for farming (and/or research) data for the following species:

 - Lousiana crawfish – Procambarus clarkii

 The data will be used for metric-setting and will be anonymised.
 Data is being sought for all criteria/indicators in the Shrimp Standard with a metrics dimension, and with a special focus those related to feed use, effluents and survival rate.
 For instance:

 - System type (fed and aerated, fed and non-permanently aerated, non-fed);

 - Stocking density (not covered in the current standard);

 - % PLs that are SPF or SPR;

 - %PLs from closed loop hatchery (origin of PLs);